 When you get a phone number, save it in your phone and hang a copy on the refrigerator.
 This way, everyone in the home will have easy access to it.

-Alright, so you've picked a home and signed the contract--the hard work is over, right?
+Alright, so you've picked your Algarve accommodation and signed the contract--the hard work is over, right?
 Well, there's one more step you have to take before you can enjoy your vacation.
 Do a quick walkthrough of the home and photograph any damages.
 If the owner is there to hand over the keys, ask if they will do the walkthrough with you so you are on the same page about the condition of the house.
 If possible, do another walkthrough with the owner on your last day.
 This way, the two of you can discuss any damages, and you can make sure you aren't being charged for damages that were there prior to your stay.

 If you typically stay at hotels on vacation, you may not know how to rent a vacation home.
 But, don't worry!
 Just follow our steps to ensure you find the best vacation home.
 Do you want more information on buying and renting vacation properties?
-Then check out our vacation rental properties today.
+Then check out our Algarve vacation rental properties today.